wbarnha/grsetup/README.md

 # grsetup
-A Bash script to simplify GNU Radio builds from source.
-Note that this uitilizes my fork of GNU Radio 3.8 for now since I really like the Filter Design Tool.
+A Bash script to simplify building GNU Radio 3.8 from source.

 To utilize this, run the following commands in your terminal:
 ```